 If your ED is caused by a psychological factor such as anxiety, options like cognitive behavioral therapy (CBT) may be helpful.
 We’ve talked more about treating this form of ED in our guide to the psychological causes of erectile dysfunction.

-Making certain changes to your habits and lifestyle can have a positive impact on your sexual performance, including the quality and consistency of your erections.
+Both anxiety and erectile dysfunction often improve with a healthy lifestyle.
+Making changes to your habits and lifestyle may have a positive impact on your sexual performance, including the quality and consistency of your erections.
 Try to:

 Exercise frequently.
 Regular exercise can improve your heart health and enhance the flow of blood around your body, including to your penis.
 Try to get at least 15 minutes of moderate intensity cardiovascular exercise per day.

 Quit smoking.
 Smoking can damage your cardiovascular system and reduce the flow of oxygen-rich blood around your body.
-If you smoke, try to quit.
-Our guide to quitting lists techniques that you can use to quit smoking successfully.
+If you’re a smoker, try to quit.
+Our guide to quitting smoking lists techniques that you can use to quit smoking successfully.